On path-cycle decompositions of triangle-free graphs: Introduction

 As we will see, the class of hanging square graphs can be defined recursively, and for that, we define first the subclass of such graphs that are acyclic, and name them skeletons.
 For them, the following holds.

 { \begin{corollary}~ Every tree in $\mathcal{G}$ either has a decomposition into paths of length at least~4 or is a skeleton. \end{corollary} }

 {We observe that the skeletons can be recognized in polynomial time.
-Thus, in view of the above corollary, the \emph{certificate} that a tree is a skeleton (its \emph{building sequence}, as we will define) can be seen as a short certificate that it cannot be decomposed into paths of length at least~$4$.} At the end of Section~\ref{sec:concludremarks}, we discuss a polynomial time strategy of recognition of hanging-square graphs.
+Thus, in view of the above corollary, the \emph{certificate} that a tree is a skeleton (its \emph{building sequence}, as we will define) can be seen as a short certificate that it cannot be decomposed into paths of length at least~$4$.} At the end of Section~\ref{sec:concludremarks}, we discuss a polynomial time strategy to recognize hanging-square graphs.